hackforla/lucky-parking/README.md

 # Lucky-parking Project

-- Is a project of Hack for LA.

-- Helps people look for nearby street parking with the least probability of getting citations.
+- A Hack for LA project helping the city planners and the community make informed decisions about the effects of parking policies in the City of Los Angeles.

 ## Project Context